sanyk4tl/photo_cantus/README.md

 # photo_cantus
-Share our photo stories and demonstrate the goods
+Share our photo stories and demonstrate our treasures :-) Life is always magic :-)